City of Scappoose, OR – Wastewater Package Pump Station

 Cardno is the site engineer, and the developer is a joint-venture between multiple developers in which the major partner is Scappoose Sand and Gravel Co.
 The end owner of the lift station is the City of Scappoose.

 The purpose of the lift station was to prepare for future commercial development to ensure that the proper infrastructure was in place.
-The site is currently under use as a Rocky Quarry and the pump station is operated by the City of Scappoose.
+The site is currently under use as a rock quarry and the pump station is operated by the City of Scappoose.

 Romtec Utilities worked with Cardno as they were the project driver.
-RU designed and supplied the lift station to fit the needs of the large development.
+Romtec Utilities designed and supplied the lift station to fit the needs of the large development.
 The installing contractor was Todd Albert Construction.